 - Science in Space

 Any aspect of the competition topics may be communicated by your video – so be creative and original!
 Don’t try to cover too much!
 Use this handy ReelLIFE SCIENCE brainstorm sheet to explore your chosen topic to find a manageable subject for your video.
-You only have 3 minutes to communicate a topic, so perhaps pick one aspect of the chosen topic and tell a story!
+You only have 3 minutes to communicate a topic, so perhaps pick one aspect of the chosen topic and tell your story!

 Step 2: Choosing your Style

 Next, you’ll want to decide how your video will look and feel.
 Will it be filmed or animated?
 Humorous or more serious?
 Will it take the form of a demonstration, an interview or even a song?
-What’s the best way of getting the information across to the viewer in a fun way?
+What’s the best way of getting the information across to the viewer in a memorable way?

 Remember you have the advantage of using a visual medium, so feel free to dress up, draw, demonstrate, animate, sing, play, experiment, interview, visit a local site, build, recruit friends, family or whatever you need to tell your story.
 Using a storyboard can be a great idea, to plan what will be seen at all stages of the film.

 Step 3: Making your Video

-Film the video using whatever camera you are most comfortable with, whether it’s a camcorder, digital camera, tablet or smartphone.
-Just make sure you film it in landscape (sideways) orientation, rather than portrait, so it looks well on the screen.
+Film the video using whatever device you are most comfortable with, whether it’s a smartphone, tablet or camera.
+Just make sure you film it in landscape (sideways) orientation, rather than portrait, so it looks well on the big screen.